Skip to product information

 The Venus flytrap is the world's most famous carnivorous plant

-This fascinating plant has developed a unique mechanism where the leaves are divided into two halves that quickly snap together when prey touches the sensitive sensor hairs on the inside.
+This fascinating plant has developed a unique mechanism where its leaves are divided into two halves that snap shut quickly when prey touches the sensitive trigger hairs on the inside.

-Each trap has distinct red areas inside that attract insects, and when two sensor hairs are touched within 20 seconds, the trap snaps shut in less than a second.
-If the prey continues to move, the edges close and digestive enzymes are produced, much like a 'plant stomach'.
+Each trap has distinct red areas inside that attract insects, and when two trigger hairs are touched within 20 seconds, the trap snaps shut in less than a second.
+If the prey continues to move, the edges seal, and digestive enzymes are produced, much like a 'plant stomach'.

 The plant forms a rosette of 4-20 leaves that grow from an underground stem.
-During the summer it can produce white flowers on long stalks that extend above the traps.
-These flowers should be tended in early spring or the flytrap will put a lot of energy into producing seeds.
+During the summer, it can produce white flowers on long stalks that extend above the traps.
+These flowers should be pruned in early spring, otherwise, the flytrap will expend a lot of energy producing seeds.

 Botanical description

-Dionaea muscipula belongs to the Droseraceae family (sunflowers) but has developed a unique trapping mechanism compared to its relatives.
-The species is endemic to a very small area on the east coast of the United States, mainly the wetlands around Wilmington, North Carolina.
+Dionaea muscipula belongs to the Droseraceae family (sundews) but has developed a completely unique trapping mechanism compared to its relatives.
+The species is endemic to a very small area on the east coast of the USA, mainly the wetlands around Wilmington, North Carolina.

-In nature, the Venus flytrap grows in nutrient-poor, acidic wetlands and peat bogs, where it compensates for the low nutrient availability in the soil by capturing and digesting insects.
+In nature, the Venus flytrap grows in nutrient-poor, acidic wetlands and peat bogs where it compensates for the low nutrient availability in the soil by catching and digesting insects.
 This provides the plant with extra nitrogen and phosphorus needed for growth.

-The species has evolved from other dewdrops but has lost its sticky tentacles in favor of a spectacular folding mechanism.
-Each trap can only be closed a limited number of times before it dies and is replaced by new traps.
+The species has evolved from other sundew plants but has lost its sticky tentacles in favor of the spectacular folding mechanism.
+Each trap can only close a limited number of times before it dies and is replaced by new traps.

 Care

 The Venus flytrap requires special conditions to thrive.
-Keep the soil constantly moist by placing the pot in a saucer of water.
+Keep the soil constantly moist by placing the pot in a saucer with water.

 Shipping Policy